 As runner beans are not fully hardy, you need to protect them from frosts.

-If you’re starting with seeds, germinate indoors from around mid-April as the conditions will be warm enough to ensure growth.
+If you’re starting grow runner beans from seeds, then you’ll need to germinate indoors from around mid-April as the conditions will be warm enough to ensure growth.
 As a plant with long roots, it’s important to sow in deep containers to ensure roots can fully form.

 Sow runner beans into toilet roll holders and place into a container.
 Fill the container with compost, lightly water and slightly compress to eliminate any air pockets.
 Place the bean around 5 cm from the top and cover with compost.
 Place the container in a light, warm place to aid germination.

-You can start outdoors but will have to wait until the middle of May when conditions are warmer and there’s no frost.
+You can start to grow runner beans outdoors from seed but will have to wait until the middle of May when conditions are warmer and there’s no frost.

 How to nurture runner beans